lance1007chen/Web_Development_Practice/2_ReplacedContent/readme.md

 If it is desired to display the image smaller, one possible way to do so is to scale down the width and height attribute, say 400x300.
 However, the image is still downloaded at 1200x900 and just displayed smaller at 400x300.
 Hence, using html to achieve this is undesirable, as the image is still forced to download at a large size.
 Instead, using CSS is more optimal.
 The attributes in the HTML should describe the actual size of the image.

 #### Common Image Formats
-* JPEG (or jpg) - Old lossy format.
+* JPEG (or JPG) - Old lossy format.
 Most common for photographs.
 * GIF - Graphical Interchange Format - This is what a lot of memes uses.
 * PNG - Portable Network Graphic - Has alpha channel, but file sizes get large for photographs.
 Best for graphics.
 Can be transparent.
 * SVG - Scalable Vector Graphics.
 Great format for vector graphics and icons.